mohjarabahh/bondi-theme-agency-website/README.md

 # Bondi Theme Agency's Website
-This is a website for "Bondi Theme" Agency created with HTML and CSS.
+A website for Bondi Theme agency created with HTML and CSS!

 **Note:** This website is created for practicing on the front-end.